owenniblock/magic-parents/_pages/membership.md

 ---
 permalink: /membership/
-title: "Becomming A Member"
+title: "Becoming A Member"
 ---

-To become a MAGIC member, please join our Facebook group and ask the admins - membership fees are currently £20 per annum paid by bank transfer or PayPal.
+To become a MAGIC member, please apply to join [our Facebook group](https://www.facebook.com/groups/477529559024217/) and ask the admins - membership fees are currently £20 per annum paid by bank transfer or PayPal.

 Membership gives you access to our events and are accessible only to members who are Monmouthshire residents